Kernix13/beginner-git-commands/README.md

 ## Clone an existing repo

 For when you want to work on a repo that someone else created.
+Same commands as above.
+You can also clone a specific branch with:

 ```
-git clone https_url
+git clone -branch https_url
 ```

 ### Push the cloned files up to your repo

 Because you cloned this repo from an existing repo, git will try to push it to its original destination.
 For example, if you type `git remote -v` you will get the address of the cloned repo where git thinks you want to push to.

-You need to update the address.
-Copy the https address (the **https_url** field below) from the overview page for the repo you created for the clone, then use:
+That is fine if you are contributing, otherwise you need to update the address.
+Copy the **https_url** from the overview page for the repo you created for the clone, then use:

 ```
 git remote set-url origin https_url
 git remote -v
 ```

+The `git remote set-url` command changes an existing remote repository URL and it takes two arguments:

+- An existing remote name.
+For example, origin or upstream are two common choices
+- A new URL for the remote (yours)

 Now git knows that the origin is your repo.
 Using `git remote -v` again is to check that git is pointing to your repo address.
 Then to push the cloned repo files to your repo use: